Changissnz/goals/README.md

 my head.

 I suppose that the scale
-comprised of the breadth and
-depth of these two attributes
+comprised of these two
+attributes' breadth and
-enable the United States to
+depth enable the United
-stand out among others.
+States to stand out among
-Writing about the United
+others.
+Writing about the
-States as a reincarnation
+United States as a
-of Ancient Rome requires
+reincarnation of Ancient
-a kind of retrospective
+Rome requires a kind of
+retrospective imagination
-imagination on top of
+on top of perspective on
-perspective on the
-representation of Ancient
+the representation of
-Rome through media sources.
+Ancient Rome through media
+sources.

 What I wrote in "The United
 States Pt.
 I" is an